UBC-MDS/ColourblindR/README.md

 **Scope**

-At this stage, `Colourblind8` will focus on developing settings for the three most prevalent colourblind perspectives - protanopia, deuteranopes and tritanopes (see Appendix for more information on the types of colourblindness).
+At this stage, `ColourblindR` will focus on developing settings for the three most prevalent colourblind perspectives - protanopia, deuteranopes and tritanopes (see Appendix for more information on the types of colourblindness).

 ### Functions Included In This Package